 In June 2007, Canada Post issued a set of four 52-cent stamps (Scott #2221as) celebrating Lightfoot (SC #2221a) alongside fellow Canadian music icons Joni Mitchell (SC #2221b), Anne Murray (SC #2221c) and Paul Anka (SC #2221d).
 The issue followed the previous summer’s popular Canadians in Hollywood issue.

 The CD-shaped Canadian Recording Artists booklets—available with eight stamps—also put a new spin on this type of collectible.
-In addition, a souvenir sheet (SC #2221), official first-day cover and postcards were available.
+A souvenir sheet (SC #2221), official first-day cover and postcards are also available.

 Robert Peters, of Winnipeg’s Circle Design, said his design team was very enthusiastic about working with “living legends” while they developed the Canadian Recording Artists issue.

 “We tried to portray the distinctive personality of each performer,” Peters explained, “and we wanted to depict them at a significant moment in their careers.”